 How to get to Mt Annapurna I Summit?

-Mt Annapurna is a famous trekking destination where many trekkers and climbers come to visit at spring (March to May) and autumn (September to November).
+Mt Annapurna is a famous trekking destination where many trekkers and climbers visit in spring (March to May) and autumn (September to November).
 The climbing route of Mt Annapurna is:

-- Annapurna standard route is through the West face and Northwest Ridge, a very difficult route where Annapurna is the most dangerous 8000m peaks.
+- Annapurna's standard route is through the West Face and Northwest Ridge, a very difficult route where Annapurna is the most dangerous 8,000m peaks.

-- The most difficult is a section between camp 1 and 2 with a very uneven and broken glacier with dangling Seracs ready to crack any time, being major cause of death, and avalanche risk.
+- The most difficult is a section between camps 1 and 2 with a very uneven and broken glacier with dangling Seracs ready to crack any time, being the major cause of death and avalanche risk.

-- Summit attempt is on a bare ridge but it doesn’t require fixed ropes, it is done as the free ascent.
+- The Summit attempt is on a bare ridge, but it doesn’t require fixed ropes; it is done as the free ascent.